Autism and Behavioural Science Program (Postgraduate) (C405)

 Special Requirements

-Pre-placement Health Form
+Clinical Pre-placement Health Form requirements and program policy

 - All costs, service fees and fines associated with the overall health requirements are the responsibility of the student.
+To download the mandatory Pre-placement health form and for more details, go to the Clinical Pre-placement website.

-- The Police Vulnerable Sector Check process typically takes two to three months, but under some circumstances can take four to eight months.
+- The Vulnerable Sector Check process typically takes two to three months, but under some circumstances can take four to eight months.
 This is required to protect the clientele of our placement partner agencies, who are considered “vulnerable persons” under the law.

-- Students are responsible for ensuring that the Police Vulnerable Sector Check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”
+- Students are responsible for ensuring that the Vulnerable Sector Check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”

-- Students are required to keep the original copy of their Police Vulnerable Sector Check.
+- Students are required to keep the original copy of their Vulnerable Sector Check.

-- Students who are unable to provide a “clear” Police Vulnerable Sector Check may not be able to start their field or clinical placement and therefore may be unable to complete the program.
+- Students who are unable to provide a “clear” Vulnerable Sector Check may not be able to start their field or clinical placement and therefore may be unable to complete the program.
 Students who are not eligible to attend their practice placement due to a “not clear” status will jeopardize their progress in the program.

-- The fees for the police record check vary and must be paid by the student.
-For more information, please visit the Pre-placement website.
+- Failure to meet the requirements for field placement will prevent students from completing the program and/or securing employment.
+The fees for the vulnerable sector check vary and must be paid by the student.
+For more information, please visit the Clinical Pre-placement website.

 How to Apply